Paris attacks: an international joint venture in violence

 A man arrested in Germany’s southern state of Bavaria in early November after guns and explosives were found in his car may be linked to the Paris attacks, Bavaria’s state premier said on Saturday.

-Analysis of the Montenegro man’s car navigation system found he drove from Montenegro via Croatia, Slovenia and Austria to Germany, aiming to reach France.
+Analysis of the Montenegrin’s car navigation system found he drove from Montenegro via Croatia, Slovenia and Austria to Germany, aiming to reach France.
 Asked about his destination, the man said he wanted to see the Eiffel Tower, police said.

 Criminologist Alain Bauer, a former security adviser to French ex-president Nicolas Sarkozy, said the increasingly coordinated character of much European criminal activity was not always matched by the work of police authorities.

-Additional reporting by Mariam Karouny in Beirut and Michael Nienaber; Editing by Andrew Callus and Mark John
+Additional reporting by Mariam Karouny in Beirut and Michael Nienaber; writing by John Irish and Philippa Fletcher; editing by Giles Elgood